J.T. McDaniel Official Site

 Romiwero: We established a colony on New Barzak thousands of years ago.
-The planet has a mass of 1.84 compared to Barzak—our name for Earth—and over thousands of years they evolved to live there.
+The planet has a mass of 1.84 compared to Barzak—our name for Earth—and over thousands of years the colonists evolved to live there.
 Generally, they’re quite short and powerfully built to deal with the stronger gravity.
 The other two you’re familiar with, though apparently the pure Gornim sub-

 Soames: Alright, something everyone has wondered about.
-You obviously come from a very advance civilisation.
+You obviously come from a very advanced civilisation.
 Significantly more advanced than the contemporary one, if you can build starships.
 How is it possible for a culture like that to disappear without leaving any evidence behind?

 Romiwero: The planet has changed a lot since we left.
 The seas are higher, there’s much less ice at the poles than there once was.
 And the entire island of Arzucalda has disappeared.
 The other thing that’s missing is Emthemlu, which was this planet’s second moon.